-If you have an established account and relationship with a local credit union, you might wish to start there.
+If you have an established relationship with a local credit union, you might want to start there.
 Provided they’ll accept your credit score, a credit union will probably offer you the best terms.

 Online lenders are another excellent source of personal loans, particularly if you have less than perfect credit.
 Many of these lenders work with challenged borrowers and will also consider such things as income level when approving a loan.